-In a different study, CBD was shown to reduce stress in 80 percent of study participants and improve sleep in 65 percent of participants.
-Studies for various of health problems and wellness issues have shown CBD is effective to varying degrees in people.
+In a different study, CBD was shown to reduce discomfort in 80 percent of study participants and improve sleep in 65 percent of participants.
+Studies for various health problems and wellness issues have shown CBD is effective to vary degrees in people.

 Looking at some of the current CBD clinical trials in progress to pursue new avenues of research or contribute to existing research topics, CBD is being studied for its effect on many conditions including sleep disorders and others.

 The definitive proof to date that CBD has therapeutic value is that it is FDA-approved for prescription medications used to manage and treat disorders.
 Of course, CBD gummies are not a prescription medicine, but the fact the FDA has approved a CBD-based drug shows CBD can benefit human health and wellness.

 Some people believe CBD is another “drug” that can lead to addiction.
 This is false.
 In fact, CBD is being researched and used in clinical studies to determine how well it can be used to treat opioid addiction.

 One study found that CBD significantly reduced tension.
 It also had positive physiological effects on typical biological factors.